sohoffice/swagger-down/README.md

 A markdown document is less interactive.

-If the reader has to jump back and forth to lookup schema definition, it will soon makes reading a very tedious thing to do.
+If the reader has to jump back and forth to lookup schema definition, it will soon makes reading experience less joyful.
-So a swagger-down generated document basically flattens all schema and make them available when they are needed.
+So a swagger-down generated document basically flattens all schema and make them available where they are needed.
 For example: if the schema is referenced in request body, the details will be added right in the relevant section.
 The same rule applies to responses.

 Also, the swagger spec groups different methods under the same path.
 This makes perfect sense with Swagger UI, but also make the markdown document more verbose and creates more hierarchy.
-As a result, all APIs are flattened into a list, but placed next to each other to make reading more smoothly.
-This rules also applies to different request content types or different response status code + content types.
+As a result, all APIs are flattened into a list, but those with the same path are placed next to each other to make reading experience more smoothly.
+This also applies to different request content types or different response status code + content types.

 #### JSON schema